minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 candidates may receive @Weschle_2022c p.25, and candidates from states with larger governments receive more contributions on average @stratmann-2005 p.148
 @bronars-lott-1997.
-Factors which depend on the nature of the election also influence the level of contributions, since expected closeness of the election outcome also changes the average contribution amounts, i.e. incumbents#footnote("A current office holder seeking re-election.") who expect their position to be threatened will be incentivised to gather more donations
+Factors which depend on the nature of the election also influence the level of contributions, since expected competitiveness of the election outcome also changes the average contribution amounts, i.e. incumbents#footnote("A current office holder seeking re-election.") who expect their position to be threatened will be incentivised to gather more donations
 @Weschle_2022c, @stratmann-2017 p.8. p.25.
 The partisan lean of a state